Dreamed 1972/8/10 (age 17) by Wayan

 Not yet.
 But I'm sure it took them time to master their art too.
 Patience!

-Italian friend & I meet a Demon, from Pogo drawn.
-It gives
+Italian friend & I meet a Pogo Demon, who gives

 my friend a strange boon since he's the longest-lived

-mortal on Earth: turns us both to levitating
+mortal on Earth: turns us both to cloudmaned levitating

 I contemplate A Clockwork Orange as we skim over